siftly-ai/airdot-deployer/README.md

 deployer = Deployer(deployment_configuration=config)

-# declare a your  ML function, it can be a huge list of ML function
+# declare a your  ML function, it can be a list of nested calling of functions
 df2 = pd.DataFrame(data=[[10,20],[10,40]], columns=['1', '2'])
 def get_value_data(cl_idx='1'):
     return df2[cl_idx].values.tolist()